After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

 "I am a believer in progress," Gilder said.
 "And without showing up and agitating in some way, then you're wishing.
 That's your choice.
 Agitate or wait."

 "Is this a pivotal moment?" she asked.
-"Has the Women's World Cup team been able to bring more awareness in a way that individual Americans start looking at themselves, not in a critical way but like....'oh my gosh [women's professional sports] could be fun to be part of,' or 'I want to do this,' or maybe a little bit of 'I should do this.'"
+"Has the Women's World Cup team been able to bring more awareness in a way that individual Americans start looking at themselves, not in a critical way but like ...
+'Oh my gosh, [women's professional sports] could be fun to be part of,' or 'I want to do this,' or maybe a little bit of 'I should do this.' "

 "I hope so."